HPI-Information-Systems/inclusion-dependency-algorithms/adp-algorithms/README.md

 In order to build all algorithm JARs, invoke:

     ./gradlew assemble

+Or to build individual modules, prepend the module's name (in this case 'spider'):

+    ./gradlew :spider:assemble

+This does only create the output artifacts but does not run the tests.
+Use other tasks such as `check`, `test` or `build` for that purpose.
 You will not be required to install Gradle - upon first invocation an appropriate distribution will be downloaded and run automatically.
 You will find the algorithm JARs inside the `<algorithm>/build/libs` directory.